KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\reports\routes.py:23`

 **Description**:
-The `deal_stages` method in the EeazyCRM application is likely designed to handle or manage the different stages of a sales deal within the CRM system, potentially for reporting or tracking purposes.
+The `deal_stages` method seems to be related to the functionality of managing or processing different stages of a deal in the EeazyCRM application.
+The specific caller of this method is not provided in the context.

 ---